apsommer/algorithms/explanation_3.md

 #### Data Structures

-Mergesort is an in-place, divide and conquer, sorting algorithm.
+Quicksort is an in-place, divide and conquer, sorting algorithm.
 The only data structure utilized is an array, with integer and string primitives to perform requisite calculations.

 #### Time Complexity